 Lucy, assistant editor at Execellent (Devon’s Capital Magazine) contacted me last month to write a piece on Sports Day: how it has changed in the last 40 years!
 If you’ve read either of my other pieces for this magazine you’ll know that Lucy is about 23 and horribly…………well, young.
 I think I’m her go-to 40 something – I’m ideal if she needs to know how sh*t happened before 1996.

-As it was, I shopping in Exeter last week so I arranged to pop in to discuss the article with her.
-I chose the hottest day so far this year.
+I knew I’d be in Exeter shopping last week so I arranged to pop in to discuss the article with her.
+I chose the hottest day thus far this year.
 The offices (all sour lemon and greys) were air-conditioned and crisply cool – as was Lucy in her patterned jumpsuit which in no way at all made her arse look huge (an inhuman feat).
 I, on the other hand was so hot and sweaty that I was glowing more than a glow worm’s arse at a glow worm’s arse glowing championships.

-Lucy sat me down on the slidey canary coloured couch with an ice cold San Pellegrino which I would have happily squirted into my own face.
+Lucy sat me down on the slidey glaringly canary yellow coloured couch with an ice cold San Pellegrino which I would have happily squirted into my own face.

 “There’s wet wipes in the ladies loo……” Lucy offered helpfully with a barely disguised wrinkle of her nose as she watched a drip slide down the side of my chin.
 Nice.
-I found some tissues in the bowels of my bag and retrieved my olde world notebook with bits of loose paper, lists and post-it notes spilling out of it.
+I found some gnarly looking old tissues in the bowels of my handbag and retrieved my olde world notebook with bits of loose paper, lists and post-it notes spilling out of it.
 Lucy looked perplexed at this.
 What is this strange thing you call paper?
-She reached for her iPad, swiped the screen a few times snappily – what she was doing looked professional but she was probably just sacking some one off on Tinder before we got down to business.
+She reached for her iPad and swiped the screen a few times snappily.
+What she was doing looked highly professional to me and very media luvvie but she was probably just sacking someone off on Tinder before we got down to business.
 She looked up after a few moment’s distraction.
 Her contouring was perfect I noted too.
 I tried not to hate her.
 Too much.

 “So Hillie – I’m thinking Sports Day!
 I’m thinking let’s compare modern sports day to sports day in your day…like….you were a child of the 70’s right?
 Like how has the event changed?
 How have the races changed?
 Like, have we taken health and safety too far today?”